Xeseuses/toughtvoyager/content/posts/A Manifesto For The Future.md

 - Underground & Floating Cities

 ## Philosophy & Core Values
-1. Decentralization - No central authority; cities; markets, and even laws emerge through voluntary association
+1. **Decentralization** - No central authority; cities; markets, and even laws emerge through voluntary association
-2. Hyper-Entrepreneurialism - Everything is privately funded and open-source, leading to a culture of innovation and competition
+2. **Hyper-Entrepreneurialism** - Everything is privately funded and open-source, leading to a culture of innovation and competition
-3. Self-Sovereignty - People own their bodies, data, and property, with cryptographic proof of ownership and smart contracts
+3. **Self-Sovereignty** - People own their bodies, data, and property.
-4. Tech-Driven Sustainability - Solar cities, fusion power, AI automation, and bioengineering ensure people live sustainably but independently
-5. **Voluntary Order** – **Private arbitration, competing security firms, and social contracts** replace state-enforced laws.
+4. **Voluntary Order** – Private arbitration, competing security firms, and social contracts replace state-enforced laws.